cbartram/kraken-frontend/docs/api/intro.md

 * [Gradle](https://gradle.org/) — Build tool
 * [RuneLite](https://runelite.net) — Used for as the backbone for the API

-## 🤝 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 🔖 Versioning

 We use [Semantic Versioning](http://semver.org/).
 See the [tags on this repository](https://github.com/cbartram/kraken-api/tags) for available releases.

-## 📜 License

-This project is licensed under the [GNU General Public License 3.0](LICENSE.md).